haiwan/Exporter/README.md

 If you have a JRebel license, it makes on the fly code changes faster.
 Just add JRebel nature to your exporter-demo project by clicking project with right mouse button and choosing JRebel > Add JRebel Nature

 To debug project and make code modifications on the fly in the server-side, right-click the exporter-demo project and choose Debug As > Debug on Server.
 Navigate to http://localhost:8080/exporter-demo/ to see the application.

-### Debugging client-side

-Debugging client side code in the exporter-demo project:
-  - run "mvn vaadin:run-codeserver" on a separate console while the application is running
-  - activate Super Dev Mode in the debug window of the application or by adding ?superdevmode to the URL
-  - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

-## Release notes

-### Version 0.0.6
-- ...
-- ...

-## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.

 ## Issue tracking